Get Your Benefits – FREE VIRTUAL TAX CLINICS

 People with a modest income have a vested interest in filing income tax.
 Many programs and benefits from the governments of New Brunswick and Canada could help qualifying individuals and families improve their financial status.
 This includes programs such as

-- A single person with working income could receive up to $1,894 for the federal Working Income Tax Benefit.
+- A single person coulde receive up to $1,335 and up to $2,335 for families for the Canada Workers Benefit.

 - You could qualify for the GST/HST Credit and the New Brunswick Harmonized Sales Tax Credit.